 Western Gray Squirrel

-• Squirrels eats acorns and other nuts and seeds.
+• Diet acorns and other nuts and seeds.

-• Western Gray Squirrels were once common in Tacoma and the region after clear cutting of old growth, but now are limited to dry oak forests in south Tacoma
+• Once common around southern Puget Sound after clear cutting of old growth, but now limited to dry oak forests south of Tacoma.

-• The gray squirrel usually seen in the Tacoma and the Puget Sound lowlands is the introduced Eastern Gray Squirrel, which is smaller, often reddish about the face, back and tail, and scraggly tail when compared to the bushy tail of a Western Gray Squirrel.
+• The gray squirrel usually seen in the Tacoma and the Puget Sound lowlands is the introduced Eastern Gray Squirrel, which is smaller and usually reddish about the face, back and tail, the tail looks scraggly compared with the bushy tail of a Western Gray Squirrel.

 • The Western Gray Squirrel recovery plan can be found here.
 The plan contains a full review of natural history, status, and plans to bolster populations and habitat.